-3. Go to the ToolStick → Settings menu.

-- 4. Under "Pin Settings", change GPIO0 / RTS to "GPIO Output Push Pull" and click "OK."
-The rest of the default settings are correct for the C8051F300 Features Demo. - 5.
+- 3. Go to the ToolStick → Settings menu. - 4.
+Under "Pin Settings", change GPIO0 / RTS to "GPIO Output Push Pull" and click "OK."
+The rest of the default settings are correct for the C8051F700 Features Demo. - 5.
 In the top, left-hand corner of the Terminal application, available devices are shown in the drop-down Connection menu.
 Click "Connect" to connect to the device.
-In the "Receive Data" window, text indicating the blink rate of the LED will appear. - 6.
-Turn the potentiometer on the daughter card and see that the blink rate is updated on the daughter card and the new blink rate is printed to the Terminal.
+In the "Receive Data" window, text indicating the blink rate of the LED will appear. - Turn the potentiometer on the daughter card and see that the blink rate is updated on the daughter card and the new blink rate is printed to the Terminal.

 In addition to the standard two UART pins (TX and RX), there are two GPIO/UART handshaking pins on the ToolStick Base Adapter that are connected to two port pins on the target microcontroller.
 ToolStick Terminal is used to configure and read/write these pins.
-For the F300DC_FeaturesDemo, one of these GPIO pins is connected to an external interrupt pin on the C8051F300.
+For the F700DC\FeaturesDemo, one of these GPIO pins is connected to an external interrupt pin (P0.6) on the C8051F700.
 The following steps describe how to change the level of one of the GPIO pins and trigger an interrupt on the target microcontroller.
 The interrupt forces the firmware to switch modes and send a pulse-width modulated (PWM) signal to the LED instead of blinking the LED using an on-chip Timer.
+When P0.6 is low, the state of the push button switch is ignored by the firmware.

 - In ToolStick Terminal, under Pin State Configuration, select "Set GPIO0 Logic Low" and click on "Set Selected Pin States."
-This changes the level of the GPIO0 pin from Logic High to Logic Low and triggers a levelsensitive interrupt on the microcontroller. - In the Receive window, see that the printed text has changed to indicate the LED PWM duty cycle. - 3.
-Turn the potentiometer on the daughter card to change the brightness of the LED on the daughter card. - Change the GPIO0 pin state back to Logic High and notice that the firmware switches back to blinking the LED.
+This changes the level of the GPIO0 pin from Logic High to Logic Low and that is detected by the firmware running on the microcontroller. - 2.
+In the Receive window, see that the printed text has changed to indicate the LED PWM duty cycle. - 3.
+Turn the potentiometer on the daughter card to change the brightness of the LED on the daughter card. - 4.
+Change the GPIO0 pin state back to Logic High and notice that the firmware switches back to blinking the LED.

-The firmware on the C8051F300 target microcontroller does not need to be customized to use the UART and communicate with ToolStick Terminal.
+The firmware on the C8051F700 target microcontroller does not need to be customized to use the UART and communicate with ToolStick Terminal.
 The firmware on the microcontroller should write to the UART as it would in any standard application and all of the translation is handled by the ToolStick Base Adapter.